eslint/eslint/docs/src/user-guide/configuring/configuration-files.md

 * **JSON** - use `.eslintrc.json` to define the configuration structure.
 ESLint's JSON files also allow JavaScript-style comments.
 * **package.json** - create an `eslintConfig` property in your `package.json` file and define your configuration there.

-If there are multiple configuration files in the same directory, ESLint will only use one.
+If there are multiple configuration files in the same directory, ESLint only uses one.
 The priority order is as follows:

 1. `.eslintrc.js`
 1. `.eslintrc.cjs`